rsnibbles/UAAlgorithms/readme.markdown

 Bash is capable of tab completing the fully qualified class name in the first two examples.

+To run all the tests, a `runtests.sh` script has been provided.
+It will run all tests that have been built.

 Currently, we have several sections for different types of algorithms:

 * Backtracking